-The Rancocas Nature Center is situated on a 210 acre piece of the Rancocas State Park, and features 3 miles of hiking trails through varied habitats including meadows, forest, and wetlands.
-The Nature Center has been operating since 1977 and has provided environmental education for the community with programs both on and off-site for groups including schools, scouts, libraries, senior citizens, as well as the general public.
+We are a non-profit organization situated on a 210 acre piece of the Rancocas State Park with 3 miles of hiking trails through varied habitats including meadows, forest, and wetlands.
+The Nature Center opened in 1977 and has provided environmental education for the community with programs both on and off-site for groups including schools, scouts, libraries, senior citizens, as well as the general public.

 Visitors Center Hours